3ds Max training course for beginners teaching core skills for creating 3D models, rendered images, animations and games.

 - Watch our trainer demonstrate techniques in 3ds Max.

 - Interact by speaking, using chat, or raising your ‘virtual hand’ if you need assistance.

-- Your training is hands-on.
-You carry out assisted exercises using 3ds Max.
+- Give you plenty of opportunity to carry out assisted, practical exercises using 3ds Max.

 To make your 3ds Max training as affordable as possible, we offer: